Traci Lords: 1992–1996: Breakthrough, 1000 Fires and Melrose Place

+While not as commercially successful, the song "Father's Field" drew media attention because it was the first time Lords publicly claimed to have been sexually assaulted as a child.
+On January 17, 1995, Star magazine published the article "Traci Lords: Rape Turned Me Into Teen Porn Star," in which Lords said she was sexually assaulted at age 11.
+Details magazine ran another article in its May 1995 issue in which Lords described "Father's Field" as a true story.

 By the end of 1995, Lords divorced her husband of five years, Brook Yeaton.
 In 1996, she appeared in a commercial for Guess with Juliette Lewis.

 1997–2002: Profiler, Blade and First Wave

-In 1997, Lords appeared in a small part in the Gregg Araki film Nowhere, and starred in the drama thriller Stir.
+In 1997, Lords appeared in a small part in the Gregg Araki film Nowhere, and starred in the low budget drama thriller Stir.
 She also guest starred on television series Nash Bridges and Viper.
 In November, she became a recurring cast member in the second season of the crime television series Profiler.
-She played a felon, Sharon Lesher, who is manipulated by a serial killer Jack-of-All-Trades and eventually becomes his partner in crime Jill-of-All-Trades.
 In 1998, Lords had a supporting role in the crime thriller Boogie Boy and starred in the drama Extramarital.
-She also appeared in the action horror film Blade (1998) in which she played the vampire seductress Racquel.
-Lords was eventually approached to appear in the sequel Blade II (2002) portraying Racquel's twin sister Valerine in seeking of vengeance upon Blade.
-However, she turned down the offer because of her contradictory schedule.
+She appeared in the action horror film Blade (1998) in which she played the vampire seductress Racquel.
+Lords was eventually approached to appear in the sequel Blade II (2002) portraying Racquel's twin sister Valerine in seeking of vengeance upon Blade, which she turned down because of her contradictory schedule.
 At the premiere of the film, Lords announced she was finishing her sophomore album on Radioactive Records that would be released in the spring of 1999.
 However, it was later neglected after she left the record label.
-In August, Lords ended her two-year relationship with John Enos after they reportedly got into an argument because her cat was killed by one of Enos' dogs.
+In August, Lords ended her two-year relationship with John Enos after they reportedly got into an argument because her pet cat was killed by one of Enos' pet dogs.

 In 2000, Lords had lead roles in the films Epicenter and Chump Change.
 Her role of Sam in the romantic comedy Chump Change earned her the Film Discovery Jury Award for Best Actress at the U.S. Comedy Arts Festival.
 In September, she became a regular cast member in the third season of the Sci-fi Channel television series First Wave, becoming the first recurring female character to be featured on the series.
-She played Jordan Radcliffe, an heiress and leader of the Human Resistance Group "The Raven Nation" after the aliens used her brother to murder her parents.